|

 Sheefish

-Sheefish are catchable at the mouths of many clearwater rivers such as the Aniak and Holitna Rivers, as well as other clearwater streams near Bethel such as the Kwethluk and Kisaralik Rivers.
-Large colorful spoons and spinners work well for these.
-Initially, high water levels have given way to more average levels and clarity which has contributed to better catchability.
+Sheefish are catchable at the mouths of many clearwater rivers such as the Aniak and Holitna Rivers, as well as other clearwater streams near Bethel such as the Kwethluk and Kisaralik.
+Large colorful spoons and spinners work well for catching sheefish.
+Initial high water levels have given way to more average water levels and clarity, which has contributed to better catchability.

 Rainbow Trout